Danny DeVito's Secret Act of Kindness on the Set of Matilda

 Danny DeVito Screened Matilda for Mara Wilson's Dying Mother.
 He Kept It Secret for Years.

 Mara Wilson was nine years old when she landed the lead role in Matilda.
-Her mother Suzie was losing her battle with breast cancer.
+During filming, her mother Suzie was diagnosed with breast cancer in March 1995.
+The prognosis was not good.

 Frequently Asked Questions